freeCodeCamp/freeCodeCamp/guide/english/abap/index.md

 ## What is ABAP?

 ABAP stands for Advanced Business Application Programming and is a programming language used by SAP developers.
 SAP is an Enterprise Resource Planning system used by large companies.
-It's renenue could be compared to other tech giants like Microsoft and Apple.
+Its revenue could be compared to other tech giants like Microsoft and Apple.
 SAP Software is written in ABAP bytecode (compiled) which later on is interpreted by the C++ code of the kernel.

 * C++ for the ABAP kernel